Transfer of status

 - Ensure that you and the student have defined and agreed the proposed research project.

 - MPLS Preparing for Transfer of Status form: The term before the student is due to transfer they are now required to complete and submit this form in GSR.
 The form has been created to be used in supervisions/meetings to support the student in reflecting on their level of preparedness for the transfer assessment.
 A copy of the completed form will be given to the transfer assessors as part of the assessment.
 You should actively encourage the student to engage with it, and ideally base a supervision session around it to go through it.
 This will also help you and the student identify if there are any specific areas where they might still need help.
+Download the Preparing for Transfer of Status form as a Word document or you can view the Preparing for Transfer of Status form as a webpage

 - All students are required to produce some form of work specifically for the transfer process which you should review and provide feedback on before it is submitted for assessment.